Have you asked if cycle cover on home insurance gives you adequate cover on the bike?

 There are now a range of insurance policies on the market, along with updated insurance products available through recognisable brands such as Wiggle insurance, Evans cycle insurance, and British cycling insurance.

 While the cover they provide is better than what was previously available, some remain tied down to the old home insurance model.
-Some policies appear almost identical with just a few additional ‘bolt-ons’ to provide the cover we need.
+Some policies appear almost identical to home insurance, with just a few additional ‘bolt-ons’ to provide the cover we need as cyclists.

 The trouble is that if you need your cover to include things such as travelling abroad, race cover, accidental damage and so on, each feature will attract an additional premium.